goodguytim1/pwj-chrome-extension/readme.md

 - Animate to `marginTop: -${height}px`
 - Upon completion of the animation remove the element fully

-## TODO(TOGETHER): Add an EPIC animation for marking an action item completed
+## DONE(TOGETHER): Add an EPIC animation for marking an action item completed

-## TODO: Upload the extension to Chrome Web Store
+## DONE: Upload the extension to Chrome Web Store

-We are DONE!
-LET'S GOOOOOOO!